MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-azure-analysis-services-to-powerbi-premium-determine-licensing.md

 Once migrated to Power BI Premium:

 - The two existing production AAS models can run in PPU workspaces.
-- All end users and development must have PPU licenses.
+- All end users and developers will need PPU licenses.

 Here are the proposed Power BI licenses: